HomeProductsEMG ElectrodesDragonfly

 Ordering Information

-Dragonfly EasyAim
+EasyAim

 Item Code Product Description

-LSE600MSP-5 Dragonfly EasyAim 1-Channel Kit, 0.5-Ch EMG Electrode for ET Tube 2.5-5 mm
+LSE600MSP-5 EasyAim 1-Channel Kit, 0.5-Ch EMG Electrode for ET Tube 2.5-5 mm

-LSE600M-5 Dragonfly EasyAim 1-Channel Kit, 0.5-Ch EMG Electrode for ET Tube 6-10 mm
+LSE600M-5 EasyAim 1-Channel Kit, 0.5-Ch EMG Electrode for ET Tube 6-10 mm

 Item Code Product Description

-LSE500MS-5 Dragonfly 1-Channel, EMG Electrode for ET Tube 6-7 mm
+LSE500MS-5 1-Channel, EMG Electrode for ET Tube 6-7 mm

-LSE500M-5 Dragonfly 1-Channel, EMG Electrode for ET Tube 7.5-10 mm
+LSE500M-5 1-Channel, EMG Electrode for ET Tube 7.5-10 mm

 Item Code Product Description

-LSE500DCS-5 Dragonfly 2-Channel, EMG Electrode for ET Tube 6-7.5 mm
+LSE500DCS-5 2-Channel, EMG Electrode for ET Tube 6-7.5 mm

-LSE500DCL-5 Dragonfly 2-Channel, EMG Electrode for ET Tube 8-9.5 mm
+LSE500DCL-5 2-Channel, EMG Electrode for ET Tube 8-9.5 mm

-EMG Endotracheal Tube Electrode Subdermal Needles for RLN Monitoring
+2-Ch EMG Electrode with Subdermal Needles

 Item Code Product Description

-DCKIT-S-5 Dragonfly 2-Channel, EMG Electrode Kit for ET Tube 6-7.5 mm
+DCKIT-S-5 2-Channel, EMG Electrode Kit for ET Tube 6-7.5 mm

-DCKIT-L-5 Dragonfly 2-Channel, EMG Electrode Kit for ET Tube 8-9.5 mm
+DCKIT-L-5 2-Channel, EMG Electrode Kit for ET Tube 8-9.5 mm

 Product Features

-RLN Electrode For Small Airways
+Laryngeal Electrode Safe For Small Airways

 EasyAim provides a 360° coverage of the vocal cords to reduce sensitivity to rotation.